Electrician for Landlords & Letting Agents

 What is the maximum fine for EICR non-compliance?

-Up to £40,000 per property per breach — as of November 2025, applicable to incidents from May 2026.
+Up to £40,000 per property per breach, as of November 2025, applicable to incidents from May 2026.
 That's per property and per breach.
 A landlord with 5 non-compliant properties faces up to £200,000 in total potential penalties.

 Are smoke alarms and CO alarms a legal requirement for landlords?

 Yes.
 The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 require at least one smoke alarm on every storey used as living accommodation, and a CO alarm in every room with a fixed combustion appliance.
 The penalty for non-compliance is up to £5,000 per property.
-More about smoke and CO alarm installation →
+More about smoke and CO alarm installation → For a full breakdown of what changed in 2022, see Smoke Alarms & CO Detectors, What You Need to Know.

 My EICR came back unsatisfactory.
 What do I need to do?

 Carry out all C1 and C2 remedial work within 28 days of the report date, then obtain written confirmation of completion.
 Send copies to your tenant within 28 days and to the local authority within 7 days if requested.
-I can carry out remedial work promptly — get in touch and I'll give you a clear estimate before anything starts.
+I can carry out remedial work promptly, get in touch and I'll give you a clear estimate before anything starts.

 Can my tenant refuse access for an EICR?

 A tenant can refuse, but landlords aren't considered non-compliant if they took all reasonable steps and were refused.
 Give proper written notice, attempt on at least two occasions, and keep records.
-In practice this is rare — I'm happy to contact tenants directly to arrange access.
+In practice this is rare, I'm happy to contact tenants directly to arrange access.

 What is the YRLA and why does it matter?

 The York Residential Landlords Association is a local organisation for York landlords.
-YRLA Recognised Service Provider status means I've been vetted and approved by the association — and I'm the only electrician in York with this recognition.
+YRLA Recognised Service Provider status means I've been vetted and approved by the association, and I'm the only electrician in York with this recognition.
 More about my YRLA recognition →

 Why do you price EICRs by circuit count rather than bedrooms?

-Because circuit count determines how long the EICR takes — bedrooms don't.
+Because circuit count determines how long the EICR takes, bedrooms don't.
 Every circuit must be isolated and tested individually.
 A 2-bed flat can have 14 circuits; a 3-bed house might have 8.
 Pricing by bedrooms either overcharges some landlords or creates an incentive to rush.
 Circuit-count pricing is more honest and reflects the actual work.

 Do you work with letting agents in York?